Community Truth-telling Pathways

 Our approach to truth-telling

-The program is framed by four core pillars:
+The program is framed by four guiding principles:

 • Community led truth-telling is Aboriginal and Torres Strait Islander centred and is responsive to the needs and aspirations of the First Nations people of that place.
 The motivations particular to each community inform the design, delivery and resource needs of truth-telling in that place.
 Community led truth-telling also implies a collective and inclusive process in which the emotional and logistical labour of it is shared.